Commercial Carpet Buying Guide: What You Should Know

-Carpet planks are like carpet tiles in many ways, including the easy installation.
+Carpet planks are similar to carpet tiles in many ways, including easy installation.
 With the longer plank shape, you can get more creative with your design.

 Use carpet planks to create herringbone patterns in your commercial space, or experiment with other modern, geometric designs.

-This makes broadloom a great choice for budget-friendly projects as well as large jobs where you need to cover a lot of square footage.
+This makes broadloom a great choice for budget-friendly projects as well as larger jobs where you need to cover a lot of square footage.